 Applicants for Lowell must submit both a Lowell application and an enrollment application by Friday, December 16, 2016 to either their present SFUSD middle school or to the Educational Placement Center, which is temporarily located at 655 De Haro Street.

 There are a variety of ways you can support Lawton Three very easy things that you can do right now are to view teacher proposals on donorschoose.org, sign up for eScrip, and bring in some Boxtops.

-You donate to a classroom, Donorschoose.org delivers the materials, and kids learn and show it in photos and thank-you notes.
+You give to a project, Donorschoose delivers the materials to the class, kids learn and show it in photos and thank-you notes.

 eScrip is a resource where participating business partners contribute a percentage of your grocery loyalty cards, credit card, and debit/ATM card purchases to Lawton.
 For example, if you register your Safeway Club Card with eScrip, Safeway donates 1% of what you spend per month to the school.
 Lawton's Group ID# is 119028715.